 “You’re leaving?
 But what will happen?
 No one cares about each other on this planet.
 They will return to killing each other once they know you are gone.”

 “I will be gone, but you shall remain.”
 He offered his poly-chromatic cloak to her.
-His figure still hidden.
+His figure was still hidden but in a shroud of darkness.
 She stood, hesitant to take it.
 “You have been chosen as the next Emissary.
 The cloak fell into her open hand and what had been Savoir, whatever he could have been, was gone.

-Zemora drew the cloak around her and slipped into the life-stream.
+Zemora drew the cloak around her and instantly fell into the life-stream.
 A minute passed on Earth before she emerged two thousand years wiser.
 She would build this world as it was meant to be.
 Then she would wade back into the life-stream until she uncovered the next obstruction.